Ubeydkhoiri/news-scraper-with-sentiment-analysis/README.md

     ```bash
     cd news-scraper
     ```
+4. **Run flask app.py**
+    ```bash
+    python deployment_script/app.py
+    ```
+    After flask app runs, you can copy http://127.0.0.1:5000 on your web-browser.
+Edit your route http://127.0.0.1:5000/export?keyword='anies baswedan' to export all news with tag 'anies baswedan'.
+And http://127.0.0.1:5000/updatedata to run the scraper and update the data

-4. Explore the tutorials in the notebook directory and deploy the Flask application using the scripts in deployment_script.
+5. Explore the tutorials in the notebook directory and deploy the Flask application using the scripts in deployment_script.

 #### Note: Stay tuned for more tutorials as the project progresses!